stjepanoviccc/employee-management-system/README.md

 ## Deploy:
 ### Dockerfile
-**Base Image**: This Dockerfile starts by using the OpenJDK 17 base image as the foundation for the application.
-**Volume Configuration**: It sets up a volume at /tmp within the container to store temporary files.
-**Exposed Port**: The Dockerfile exposes port 8080, which is the port on which the Spring Boot application will run.
-**Application Copy**: It copies the compiled JAR file bcpp-0.0.1-SNAPSHOT.jar from the target directory of the application to the root directory of the Docker image, renaming it to bcpp.jar.
+Dockerfile utilizes multistage builds to optimize the build and runtime environments for the application.
+Here's a breakdown of each section and its purpose:

+**BUILD STAGE**:

+**Base Image - maven:3.8.4-openjdk-17**: This stage starts with a Maven image that includes JDK 17, suitable for building Java applications.
+**Working Directory: /app**: Sets the working directory within the container where the application source code will be copied and built.
+**Copy Files**: Copies pom.xml and the entire src directory into the container.
+**Build Application**: Executes mvn clean package -DskipTests to build the application.
+It cleans build enviroment, then package and skip tests during build process to speed up process.
 **Entry Point**: Finally, it specifies the command to execute when the Docker container starts, which is to run the Java application using the java -jar command and passing the path to the JAR file (/bcpp.jar).
 This Dockerfile simplifies the deployment process of the bcpp application by encapsulating it into a Docker image, making it easier to manage and deploy across different environments.

+**RUNTIME STAGE**:
+**Base Image: openjdk:17-jdk-slim**: This stage starts with a minimal OpenJDK 17 image, optimized for runtime.
+**Volume:**: Defines a volume mount point at /tmp, allowing the application to write temporary files inside the container.
+**Copy Artifact**: Copies the built JAR file (app/target/*.jar) from the build stage into the current runtime stage, renaming it to app.jar.
+**Entry Point**: Defines the command to run when the container starts. java -jar /app.jar executes the JAR file as the main application entry point.

 ### docker-compose.yml
 This docker-compose.yml file is used to define and manage the services required for the bcpp (Benefit Card Payment Processor) application using Docker Compose.